Week 7 Activities (Regression in R)

 head(df_movies)

-Activity 4: Run the Linear Regression
+Activity 4: Running a Simple Linear Regression

 Let’s imagine we’re interested in investigating whether a films budget (how much was spent to make it) predicts its revenue (how much money it earned at the box office).